Skip to main content

 A skilled data engineer thinks about reducing data movement (data shuffle) to improve query performance.

 In distributed systems (Apache Spark), wide transformations are more time-consuming than narrow transformations because moving data between nodes takes much longer than simply reading from the file system.
 Therefore, minimising the amount of data shuffled between nodes in the cluster is essential.
+This concept applies to all distributed data engineering architectures like Lambda, Kappa, and Delta.

 In terms of cost (in terms of speed), from highest to lowest: